Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Discussion

 These ideas resonate with developments in machine learning: structured dynamics akin to SSMs and linear attention are increasingly used in modern sequence models, including LLMs \citep{fu2022hungry,katharopoulos2020transformers}, suggesting that hippocampal-like motifs may illuminate principles of efficient long-range computation.
 The simplicity of our model also makes it interpretable: sequentially connected CA3 units can be seen as structurally representing trajectories, which could in turn motivate algorithms that minimize internally measured trajectory length without relying on external reward.

 On the ML side, combining sparse sequential reservoirs with learned SSMs may yield hybrid architectures capable of adapting flexibly across input regimes.
-More broadly, a bottom-up approach like ours—focusing on circuit motifs rather than top-down expert informed objectives—suggests a path toward scaling to larger networks and more complex tasks.
+More broadly, the bottom-up approach—focusing on circuit motifs rather than top-down expert informed objectives—suggests a path toward scaling to larger networks and more complex tasks.

-\paragraph{RL for neuroscience.} Beyond ML implications, our framework illustrates how modern RL can serve as a testbed for neuroscience theories.
-By embedding a biologically inspired model within a reinforcement-learning agent, we can study brain computation beyond intermediate objectives such as sensory processing, cognition, or motor control, and consider the entire perception–action cycle—particularly useful for association cortices such as hippocampus and prefrontal cortex where representations reflect both the input and action planning.

-Furthermore, the behavioral and representational comparison between CA3 agent and LSTM agent showed a useful direction of research - qualitatively distinct strategies beyond performance benchmarking can provide useful insights for architectural designs.